 Help for Impotence

 There are many different reasons a man’s ability to sustain or maintain an erection may be impaired.
 Impotence is the most common sexual disorder among men.
 It is thought that most men should be able to achieve and maintain an erection well into their 80s, but about 25 percent of all men over the age of 50 are thought to experience some form of impotence.
 By the age of 75, half of all men will be impotent.
 Impotence may come and go, depending on the state of their physical health as well as their stress levels.
 One of the number one causes of impotence is cardiovascular disease.
-Cardiovascular disease may restrict blood flow to the penile tissues, which greatly affects a man’s ability to achieve and maintain erection during sexual arousal.
+Cardiovascular disease may restrict blood flow to the penile tissues, which greatly affects a man’s ability to achieve and maintain an erection during sexual arousal.

 Stress is another main cause of impotence in men.
 Psychological stress lowers libido in general and may suppress a man’s ability to become aroused, causing impotence.
-This is usually temporary and is easier to reverse than cases of physiological health causes of impotence.
+This is usually temporary and is easier to reverse than cases of physiological impotence.
 Nonetheless it is extremely important to manage stress levels when working to reverse impotence.
 Whether a man is experiencing impotence due to physiological reasons or psychological reasons, stress plays a key role.
 Any man that is experiencing erectile dysfunction will experience higher levels of stress because of the condition itself.
 Stress management skills need to be in place when working to reverse impotence.

 Main Causes of Impotence: